 We can refuse your application if transferring your child would have a detrimental impact on the education of children already at the school where you'd like your child to go.
 For example, if admission numbers for your child's year group have already reached their limit, adding another child would have a negative impact on the education provided.

 If we refuse your transfer request, you can make an appeal.

 If you don’t want to accept the place we offer, you must tell School Admissions in writing within 10 working days of receiving your offer.

-You can find a full list of schools and academies in Barnsley, together with their contact details, on our Schools in Barnsley page.
+You can find details of schools and academies in Barnsley, together with their contact details, on our Schools in Barnsley page.